-Priorities AND Established measurement and DATA SUPPORTING THE PRIORITY Level of Progress MANDATES OF THE GCF TARGETS DATA SUFFORTING THE PRIORITI LEVEL OF I ROURESS (GI, paragraph 2). an investment criteria).
+PRIORITIES AND MANDATES OF THE GCF ESTABLISHED MEASUREMENT AND TARGETS DATA SUPPORTING THE PRIORITY Level of Progress other than government entities (see Chapter VIII).
+Promote a paradigm shift (GI, paragraph 2).
+No clear definition (paradigm shift is also an investment criteria).
+See Chapter VIII for experiences from country visits.
 There is no definition of paradigm shift.
 Some attributes of paradigm shift used in other organisations include long-term changes in scale/depth, policies and behaviour.
 Even if the GCF used these, there would be an issue of credibility, given that the quality in the measurability of similar indicators and attributions in GCF projects, portfolio and investments is low.
 If another definition was used, such as investments in sectors where there is a high potential for a paradigm shift, it would be unclear whether the GCF had a strategy that was aligned with a paradigm shift.
+Yet to be assessed but the likelihood that it can be reported credibly is low.
 Appropriate geographical balance (GI, paragraph 52).
 "Reasonable and fair allocation across a broad range of countries" (decision B.06/06).
 No measurement of balance.
 The GCF has committed funding in 97 countries with FPs and 120 with the RPSP, out of 154 developing countries, representing all the GCF geographic regions (see Chapter VIII).
 Medium.
 Prioritise LDCs, SIDS and African States "using minimum allocation floors for these countries, as appropriate" (GI, paragraph 52).
 Floor of 50 per cent of adaptation allocation (decision B.06/06).
 Adaptation commitments are close to the target, globally, when counting projects (44 per cent of the 102 projects) but lag on commitments (in nominal terms, 23 per cent of the USD 5.018 billion if considering only adaptation projects, and 37 per cent if considering the adaptation portion of cross-cutting projects as well).
 Regarding priorities for LDCs/SIDS/African States, 64 per cent of the projects are in LDCs, SIDS, and Africa (65 out of 102 projects) and 43 per cent (USD 1.219 billion, in nominal terms) are for adaptation in these countries (out of total of USD 2.859 billion in nominal terms), including adaptation portion of cross-cutting projects (see Chapter VIII).
 High.
 Participation of private sector actors (GI, paragraph 43).
 "Maximise engagement with the private sector, including through a significant allocation to the Private Sector Facility" (decision B.06/06).
 No target for the amount expected to be committed through the PSF.
 The PSF has received 23 per cent of the 102 approved projects and 41 per cent of the USD 5.018 billion.
 Only 18 per cent (15) of the AEs are classified as private sector entities.
 There are basically no private sector projects for adaptation (see Chapter IX).
 Low.
-Be guided by efficiency and effectiveness (GI, paragraph 3).
-No targets for dimensions of efficiency or effectiveness.
-See Chapter VIII.
-Low for effectiveness.
-Medium for efficiency.